Associate Professor

 Andrea Griffin

-She pioneered the use of conditioning to train captive-bred, predator-naive animals to recognise predators, and proved for the first time that marsupials can learn socially from watching each other.
-She has explored the role of cognition and competition in the range expansion of the highly successful introduced common (Indian) myna bird across the east coast of Australia, demonstrating that cognition is likely most important.
-She has led research demonstrating that invasive mynas learn to recognise the humans who trap them and the places where they see conspecifics trapped, research that underpins her recommendation to not approach traps during the daytime.
-Her human psychological research has demonstrated that what people know about wildlife loss rather than the emotions they feel better predicts their engagement in behaviours that benefit the environment.
+Andrea is a Behavioural Ecologist and Wildlife Conservation Scientist.
+Her core interests lie in using interdisciplinary research approaches to understanding how animals cope with environmental change within their lifetimes.
+She began her career by pioneering the use of conditioning to train captive-bred, predator-naive animals to recognise predators, proving for the first time that marsupials can learn about predators from watching each others’ fear responses.
+As an Australian Research Council Post-doctoral Fellow, she built a research program exploring the role of cognition, behavioural flexibility, and competition in the range expansion of the highly successful introduced common (Indian) myna bird across the east coast of Australia.
+She and her collaborators and students demonstrated that behavioural flexibility is central to the success of introduced birds in urban habitats, but the quality of an urban diet reduces the quality of sexual signals.
+Most remarkably, the common myna learns to recognise the humans who trap them and the places where they see conspecifics trapped, and are becoming more wary in areas of Australia where they are heavily trapped.
+Her recent work in conservation psychology has shown that what people know about wildlife loss rather than the emotions they feel better predicts their engagement in behaviours that benefit the environment, and that empathy is a poor basis for decision making in wildlife management.

-She now leads a large collaborative research program using motus automated telemetry, stable isotopes, ecotoxicological assays, and eDNA to study the foraging and movement ecology of shorebirds and the predators that threaten them.
+Andrea has now built a large collaborative research program using motus automated telemetry, stable isotopes, ecotoxicological assays, and eDNA to study the foraging and movement ecology of coastal shorebirds.
 She also leads an interdisciplinary research team of ecologists, electronic engineers, and computer scientists developing a national acoustic monitoring AI system for Australia.

 Current Projects